Using machine learning to create new proteins by translating proteins into musical scores.

 The “protein music” (listen on SoundCloud) the researchers uncovered could also help create new compositional techniques in classical music by illuminating the rhythms and tones of proteins, a method Buehler refers to as materiomusic.

-“In the evolution of proteins over thousands of years, nature also gives us new ideas for how sounds be combined and merged,” said Buehler.
+“In the evolution of proteins over thousands of years, nature also gives us new ideas for how sounds can be combined and merged,” said Buehler.